AJMansfield/Intelligence-Core-Public/ag5.md

 Finally he spoke.
 "Are all of you really this $%^&ing stupid?
-Point number one, by a show of hands, how many of you have _actally_ read this thing?"
+Point number one, by a show of hands, how many of you have _actually_ read this thing?"
 He gestured at the paper in front of him.

 The silence that met him told him everything he needed to know.